tiepdotme/samwize.com/_posts/2019-07-03-catalina-beta-bug-deleting-files-did-not-free-up-disk-space.markdown

 This will free up a lot of disk space!
 Do it for all if needed!

-If you have many snapshots from the list, you can delete all with `for d in $(tmutil listlocalsnapshotdates); do sudo tmutil deletelocalsnapshots $d; done`.
+_If you have many snapshots from the list, you can delete all with `for d in $(tmutil listlocalsnapshotdates); do sudo tmutil deletelocalsnapshots $d; done` (ignore the error because the first line is "Snapshot dates for all disks:")._

 ## What is Local Snapshot?